OlenaBolokhonova/git_assignment/README.md

 f.
 What does git diff do?
 git diff is a command used in Git to show the differences between various commits, the staging area (index), and the working directory.
 It's useful for seeing what has changed between two states of a project.
 For example, git diff will show the differences in the code between your current working directory and the last commit.
 g.
 What is the main branch?
+The main branch (formerly known as 'master' in many repositories) is the default development branch.
+When you create a new repository, this is the initial and primary branch where the stable codebase is maintained.
+All major changes are usually merged back into this branch at some point.
 h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?